- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 It’s important to be aware of what you’re covered for and of the quarantine measures on your return home before departing to an amber or red listed country.
 At Holidaysafe, we will provide some cover under our policies for customers travelling to amber countries and territories providing they are not travelling against the advice of the FCDO.
 For more information, visit our Coronavirus Travel Insurance page.

-If you’re heading to Turkey soon and need protection for your trip, find the right travel insurance policy for you.Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+If you’re heading to Turkey soon and need protection foryour trip, find the right travelinsurance policy for you.*Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+This code entitles you to an additional 5% off your policy, and is a discount from the base price, not including the additional cost of optional extensions or any additional medical premium.

 To get a quote please choose one of the following policy types;